OlegOG9/EnigmaCapstone/README.md

 npm install

 This is to be done in the same folder where the package.json is located.
 Please note that each has a package.json so the command will have to be run twice.

+To do

+Create user table
+Create upload page